-- A Sewage pump station at the main entrance of the Reserve (Owned and operated by the Whangarei District Council) - The main office and manager's dwelling (2002) in excellent condition. - Of recent construction kitchen and ablution facilities in excellent condition towards Northern and Southern ends of the Reserve.
-(1997).
+- A Sewage pump station at the main entrance of the Reserve (Owned and operated by the Whangarei District Council) - The main office and manager's dwelling (2002) - Kitchen and ablution facilities in excellent condition towards Northern and Southern ends of the Reserve (1997).
 Northern ablution block upgrade (2012).
-Murals have been painted by artist Dan Mills, on the outside of the middle ablution block and rum row toilets (2016). - New disabled/baby change facility built in the middle ablution block (2013). - Boat ramp/launching area in average condition flanked by retaining walls within the Day use area with direct access from Waipu Cove Road. - Public toilets and changing rooms in day area, attractively presented and decorated with murals depicting the history of the area. - 2 children's playgrounds (2008).
+Murals have been painted by artist Dan Mills, on the outside of the middle ablution block and rum row toilets (2016). - New disabled/baby change facility built in the middle ablution block (2013). - Boat ramp/launching area within the Day use area with direct access from Waipu Cove Road. - Public toilets and changing rooms in day area, attractively presented and decorated with murals depicting the history of the area. - 2 children's playgrounds (2008).
 New shade sails over the playgrounds (2012).
-Additional playground equipment installed at the middle playground (2015). - Extensive upgrade to the CCTV system, 16 cameras located around the camp providing coverage throughout the reserve and holiday park (2012/2013). - New all-weather/multi-purpose TV room constructed (2014). - Replacement washers and dryers installed throughout all laundries (2014/2015). - Additional double electric BBQ installed for public use on the reserve at the stream-end, as were additional concreate picnic tables (2014). - New double electric BBQ installed at the lock block toilet door in the outdoor eating area of the camp for the benefit of guests and community (late 2016). - New electric BBQ at the North Block area. - Ten Cabins (6 kitchen cabins and 4 self contained) cabins in excellent condition located at the southern end of the Reserve. - The Cove Bach purchased for accommodation (2013).
+Additional playground equipment installed at the middle playground (2015). - Extensive upgrade to the CCTV system, 19 cameras located around the camp providing coverage throughout the reserve and holiday park (2012/2013). - New all-weather/multi-purpose TV room constructed (2014). - Replacement washers and dryers installed throughout all laundries (2014/2015). - Additional double electric BBQ installed for public use on the reserve at the stream-end, as were additional concrete picnic tables (2014). - New double electric BBQ installed at the lock block toilet door in the outdoor eating area of the camp for the benefit of guests and community (late 2016). - New electric BBQ at the North Block area. - Thirteen Cabins (6 kitchen cabins and 7 self-contained) cabins in excellent condition located at the southern end of the Reserve. - Fencing upgraded to all beach access ways (2012/2013) - Internal roads within the camp upgraded in three stages (2013-2016) - All annual site holders are connected to grey water.
+Three hundred metres of greywater piping has been run throughout

-- Fencing upgraded to all beach access ways (2012/2013) - Internal roads within the camp upgraded in three stages (2013-2016) - All annual site holders are connected to grey water.
-Three hundred metres of greywater piping has been run throughout the camp and six new greywater dump stations installed (2013/2014). - Ongoing dune restoration work completed with guidance from NRC (2013/2014/2015). - The stream along the north carpark boundary has been fenced (2015). - All weather multi purpose court
+- the camp and six new greywater dump stations installed (2013/2014). - Ongoing dune restoration work completed with guidance from NRC. - The stream along the north carpark boundary has been fenced (2015). - All weather multi purpose court